-Converting a TV Script to an MFA Play—the first installment in a series about defending a Master’s Thesis.
+Converting a TV Script to an MFA Play—a tale about defending a Master’s Thesis.

 by Jacqulyn West, Nonfiction Editor

 In order to graduate with a Master of Fine Arts degree, you have to write, complete, and defend a thesis.
 Your committee guides you through the process of writing, and finally spends about an hour interrogating your work, at which point you answer their questions in order to defend the choices you made, and ultimately, the quality of your work.